Medicare in South Dakota

 - Part B may cover physician services, outpatient treatment, and diagnostic tests such as laboratory and radiology (x-ray) services, preventive medical services, durable medical equipment, and limited home health services.

-Medicare plans offered by private insurance companies in South Dakota
+Medicare plan options offered by private insurance companies in South Dakota

-Medicare Supplement (Medigap) plans: If you decide to stay with Original Medicare (Part A and Part B), you may have the option to sign up for a Medicare Supplement (Medigap) plan to help pay for Original Medicare’s out-of-pocket costs.
-Medicare Supplement plans are offered by private insurance companies.
-Different Medicare Supplement plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
-You pay a monthly premium to the insurer for Medicare supplement insurance, and the premium can differ among insurance companies offering the same benefits, so you might want to compare costs as well as benefit coverage options when considering a Medicare Supplement plan.
+Medicare Supplement (Medigap) insurance plans: If you decide to stay with Original Medicare (Part A and Part B), you may have the option to sign up for a Medicare Supplement (Medigap) insurance plan to help pay for Original Medicare’s out-of-pocket costs.
+Medicare Supplement insurance plans are offered by private insurance companies.
+Different plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
+You pay a monthly premium to the insurer for Medicare supplement insurance, and the premium can differ among insurance companies offering the same benefits, so you might want to compare costs as well as basic benefits when considering a Medicare Supplement insurance plan.

 A Medicare Part D Prescription Drug Plan can help pay your prescription drug costs.
 Designed to work alongside your Original Medicare coverage, stand-alone Medicare Part D Prescription Drug Plans are available from private insurance companies approved by CMS and doing business in South Dakota.
-Twenty-two Medicare Part D Prescription Drug Plans offer prescription drug benefits in South Dakota in 2017, according to CMS.
+Twenty-three Medicare Part D Prescription Drug Plans offer prescription drug benefits in South Dakota in 2018, according to CMS.